stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

   ![Section4 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section4-create-automation.png)

-  2. Next, enter in `Playbook-GatherAppResources-Canary-CloudWatchAlarm` in the **Name** and past in below notes in the **Description** box.
+  2. Next, enter in `Playbook-Gather-Resources` in the **Name** and past in below notes in the **Description** box.
 This is to provide descriptions on what this playbook does.
 Systems Manager supports putting in nots as markdown, so feel free to format it as needed.

   ```